ImperialCollegeLondon/RSEBlog/README.md

   - tag_b
   - tag_c
 ---

+# Blog title

+Introduction paragraph for the blog.

 ```

 Note: If authors are not already listed in `docs/.authors.yml`, please add them.
 Similarly, any mew `categories` should be listed under `categories_allowed` in `mkdocs.yml`.

-- Add any new authors to `docs/.authors.yml`.
 - After the introduction paragraph of the blog, include `<!-- more -->`.
-This will render a shorter version of the blog on the landing page with a `Continue reading...` link.
+This will render a shorter version of the blog on the landing page with a `Continue reading` link.
 - Preview the blog locally using `mkdocs serve`.
 - Open a `Pull Request` and request for a review.